androidfanatic/Buddy/README.md

 Note various IP addresses listed in the app.

-Execute on PC terminal: adb connect <IP Address>:5555
+Run command on computer's terminal: adb connect <IP Address>:5555 to connect to adb over WiFi.